 There’s a lot of available information on Autism Spectrum Disorder (ASD), but we’ve compiled 10 important autism facts you might not know!
-We hope these facts help you understand an autism diagnosis in a new way.
+We hope these facts help you understand an autism diagnosis differently.
 You can also check out our companion article, 10 Autism Websites You Might Not Know About.

 1. Autism Spectrum Disorder now affects 1 in 54 children.

-According to the CDC’s latest data, which is from 2020, 1 in 54 children has autism.
+According to the CDC’s latest data from 2020, 1 in 54 children has autism.
 That statistic has more than tripled since 2000.
-However, some of the growth can be explained by the improvement of diagnostic methods and resources.
+However, improving diagnostic methods and resources can explain some of the growth.
 Boys are almost five times more likely to be diagnosed with ASD than girls.
-Some of the differences between the genders may be because females are often better at masking symptoms and mimicking the behavior of others.
+Some differences between the genders may be because females are often better at masking symptoms and mimicking the behavior of others.
 It’s widely believed that females are simply underdiagnosed.

 2. Autism Spectrum Disorder is more common than childhood diabetes, AIDS, and cancer combined.

 Autism is the fastest-growing developmental disorder in the U.S. You’re likely to at least engage with some autistic people in your lifetime, so it’s important to understand the statistics of how deeply children are affected.
 Knowing the facts can help you better advocate for those with autism.